UEFA Europa League: Qualification

-The top three ranked associations may qualify for the fourth berth if both the Champions League and Europa League champions are from that association and do not qualify for European competition through their domestic performance.
+The top three ranked associations may qualify for a fourth berth if both the Champions League and Europa League champions are from that association and do not qualify for European competition through their domestic performance.
 In that case, the fourth-placed team in that association will join the Europa League instead of the Champions League, in addition to their other qualifying teams.

-More recently, clubs that are knocked out of the qualifying round and the group stage of the Champions League can also join the UEFA Europa League, at different stages (see below).
-Formerly, the reigning champions qualified to defend their title, but since 2015 they qualify for the Champions League.
+More recently, clubs that are knocked out of the qualifying round and (prior to 2024–25) the group stage of the Champions League can also join the UEFA Europa League, at different stages (see below).
+Formerly, the reigning champions qualified for the Europa League to defend their title, but since 2015 they qualify for the Champions League.

+From the 2024–25 season, the winner of the Europa League can no longer defend their title as they automatically qualify for the Champions League league phase and teams cannot be transferred from that phase to the Europa League.
 From 1995 to 2015, three leagues gained one extra place via the UEFA Respect Fair Play ranking.

+League phase and knockout phase

+The format involves a league phase and a knockout phase consisting of preliminary knockout play-offs, followed by a round of 16, quarter-finals, semi-finals and final (all of the knockout games except the final are played over two legs).
+The league phase consists of each team playing a total of eight matches, with four at home and four away.
+The top eight teams from the league phase receive a bye to the round of 16, while the teams ranked 9th to 24th contest the knockout play-offs with the winners advancing to the round of 16.
+The teams ranked 25th to 36th in the league phase and the losers of the play-offs are eliminated from the competition.

+The final is played at a neutral venue.
+The winner of the competition is entitled to participate in the UEFA Champions League league phase the following season.
+The competition's matches are usually played on Thursdays.

 Background

 UEFA coefficients were introduced in 1980 and, until 1999, they gave a greater number of berths in UEFA Cup to the more successful nations.
 Three nations had four places, five nations had three places, thirteen nations had two places, and eleven nations only one place.
 Since 1998, a similar system has been used for the UEFA Champions League.
 Before 1980, the entrance criteria of the last Fairs Cup was used.